cs1302uga/cs1302-c4-alpha/README.rst

 * The location of the default package for compiled code should be a sub-directory of |ttslug|
   called ``bin``.
 If you include compiled code with your submission, then it will be ignored.
-  Graders are instructed to recompile your submission on |server| code prior to testing your submission.
+  Graders are instructed to recompile your submission on |server| code before testing your submission.

 If a problem is encountered for your submission that is explicitly described above, then